The Very Best Of One Day in Bryce Canyon (Itinerary + Where To Stay)

 Of the list above, the viewpoints that are must-sees (in our opinion) are Sunrise Point, Sunset Point, Inspiration Point, Bryce Point, Natural Bridge, and Rainbow/Yovimpa Point.

 Yes, yes!
 We only listed 12 viewpoints above.
-Fairyland Point is missing from the list as it lies outside the park of Bryce.
+Fairyland Point is missing from the list as it lies outside the park.
 This viewpoint is before the park entrance gate.
 If you would like to check out this viewpoint, plan to stop on our way into or on your way out of the Park.

 NOTE: All of the above points are plotted for you on an interactive map that is just below in the post!